-You may be nervous about giving feedback after a job interview.
+You may be nervous about giving interview feedback .
 You don’t want to upset the person by telling them they’re not right for the job.
 So instead you inadvertently upset them even more by not contacting them at all, damaging your employer brand in the process.

 Giving feedback after unsuccessful job interviews is an essential part of interviewing.
 It’s important to give feedback on all applications but it’s even more important to do so after interview.
 Recent research amongst 1600 adults in the UK found that “the biggest recruitment bugbears for jobseekers was not being told that their attempts at employment had been unsuccessful (46%), followed by lack of feedback about their application (39%).”
 Not only that but people don’t tend to keep quiet about their experiences – they tell their family and friends – they’ll even tell their wider social circle on Twitter and Facebook too.

-If you want to find out more about the services we offer or if you have an HR challenge right now request a call back or complete the form below and we will be in touch
+If you want to find out more about the services we offer or if you have an HR challenge right now request a call back.